Nepal Television: History

 The Nepali government signed an agreement with French government company Sofratev on 14 February 1982 to conduct a preliminary study of the feasibility of a television network in the country for 30 days.
 Before its creation, Nepal was already receiving spillover signals from India.
-Its broadcasts started in January 1985 with limited resources, a 30-minute daily schedule and 400 television sets available in the country.
+Its broadcasts started in 30 January 1985 (17 Magh 2041 BS) with limited resources, a 30-minute daily schedule and 400 television sets available in the country.
 In February 1986, it became a full-fledged corporation under the Communication Act of His Majesty's Government.
 The channel was initially scheduled to open in December 1986, King Birendra's birthday, but was pushed back by one year (29 December 1985) because the astrologers thought that 1986 was an inauspicious year.
 The channel received technical support by Erkki and Leena Vihtonen, from Finland, working for the Worldview International Foundation.
 With no professional infrastructure, NTV's editing was done entirely using tape decks.

 Finance Minister Prakash Chandra Lohani had visited Tokyo in January 1986 and wanted Japanese technicians to help enter Nepal into the television age.
 In February 1986, NTV moved to new premises at Singha Darbar, which were still partly in use as of 2007.
 Footage of protests in Eastern Europe and China in 1989, as well as a protest against the monarchs of Nepal in March 1990, led to NTV, as well as other media outlets, becoming autonomous bodies in April 1990, when the country lifted a 30-year ban on political parties.

 By the late 1990s, NTV was broadcasting from 5:30pm to just after 10pm daily, with a supplementary period in the mornings (6:30am to 8am, with some productions from Image Channel) and an additional period on Saturday afternoons from 12pm.